ranen0827/SI_507_Final_Proj/README.md

 - For issues related to data, ensure that the JSON file is correctly formatted and accessible to the Flask application.

 For further assistance or bug reports, feel free to contact `shushunr@umich.edu`.

+## Data Structure
+- For tree data structure, please see